OscarHuangWind/ProFounDrive/README.md

 ### Campus Post-Deployment Daily Driving
 <img src="./asset/realworld_campus_borrow_lane.gif" width="40%">

-An overview of the capability of our proposed OpenREAD, a vision-language model tailored for autonomous driving by reinforcement learning with GRPO.
-Besides the trajectory planning, our OpenREAD is also capable of providing reasoning-enhanced response for open-ended scenario understanding, action analysis, *etc*.

 ## 🦙 Data & Model
 Our ProFounDrive is built upon the [MobileVLM V2](https://github.com/Meituan-AutoML/MobileVLM) and [GPT](https://huggingface.co/openai-community/gpt2-xl), and finetuned on a mixture of datasets including LingoQA, DRAMA, and Carla datasets.
 Our ProFounDrive is now available at [huggingface](https://huggingface.co/Oscar-Huang/ProFounDrive-MobileVLM).
 Enjoy playing with it!